 One way of collecting a tissue sample involves using a needle to draw cells out of the tumor.
 Another option may be through surgery.
 The tissue is sent to a laboratory for testing to determine the types of cells in the tumor and how aggressive those cells appear under the microscope.

 Treatment for a carcinoid tumor depends on the tumor's location, whether cancer has spread to other areas of the body, the types of hormones the tumor secretes, your overall health and your own preferences.

-Drugs that block cancer cells from secreting hormones.
+Medications to control excess hormones.
 Using medications to block hormones secreted by the tumor may reduce the signs and symptoms of carcinoid syndrome and slow tumor growth.